 Named after one of Hollywood’s famous Golden Era Actresses, Ingrid Bergman is a show-stopping, hard working red rose.

-The photo above was during the middle of June last summer!
-By then most of my roses were slowing down in our triple digit heat, but Ingrid Bergman was, of course, having herself an “encore” moment 😉
+The photo above was during the middle of June which tends to be the driest point of summer.
+By then most of my roses typically have (what I like to say) “peaced out” for the summer months, but Ingrid Bergman was, of course, having herself an “encore” moment.

 Hot Cocoa Rose – heat tolerant roses

-One of my favorite “red” roses is, Hot Cocoa.
+My absolute favorite “red” rose (other than Don Juan) is, Hot Cocoa.
 Just as the name describes, this rose has a chocolatey red color that resembles red velvet cake batter when it first blooms.
+As the bloom matures, it maintains a rich cocoa-red coloring throughout the life of the bloom.

 I purchased this rose from HeirloomRoses.com along with a few other varieties.
 They were all planted at the same time, however Hot Cocoa has grown so vigorously!
-It has even surpassed some of my older roses.
+It has even surpassed some of my older roses in my garden.

 I purchased this rose from HeirloomRoses.com